 Cannabis Strain #3 – Northern Lights

 This is really an old-school marijuana strain and has been around since…well, who knows!
 It is an inbred descendant of the original Afghani landrace cannabis strain and is rich with goodness.
-THC levels can reach 19%, and its impact is almost immediate felt giving it’s patient a powerful body effect together with an amazing euphoric and relaxation feeling.
-Northern lights is known to be an effective cannabis strain for Insomnia, chronic pain and anxiety.
+THC levels can reach 19%, and its impact is almost immediately felt, giving the patient a powerful body effect together with an amazing euphoric and relaxing high.
+Northern lights is known to be an effective cannabis strain for Insomnia, chronic pain, and anxiety.
 It is also known to be used by those that suffer from Sleep Apnea.
 If you live on the west coast, you will find this popular cannabis strain in every dispensary.

 Cannabis Strain #4 – Grape Ape

 As the name says, Grape Ape tastes like deep purple sweet grapes.
-It is a crossbreed of Mendocino Purps, Skunk, and original Afghani, making it more Indica then Sativa (90%/10%).
-This cannabis strain has pure goodness and treats a plethora of medical conditions including; chronic pain, migraines, and arthritis.
-It provides a relaxing experience and is known to lead to a deep sleep.
-This is classed as the night-time strain and therefore is on our list for one of the strains that help sleep apnea.
+It is a crossbreed of Mendocino Purps, Skunk, and original Afghani, making it more Indica than Sativa (90%/10%).
+This cannabis strain has pure goodness and treats a plethora of medical conditions including chronic pain, migraines, and arthritis.
+It provides a relaxing experience and is known to lead to a night of deep sleep.
+This is classed as a powerful night-time strain and therefore is on our list as one of the strains that help sleep apnea.

 Cannabis Strain #5 – Critical Kush

-Known for having an earthy and spicy feel, this strain is a mix of THC and CBD goodness (25%, 1%), that will definitely calm your body down sending you off for a good nights sleep.
-Due to its potent effects is perfect for combating stress, chronic pain, depression and injuries which are all associated with sleep apnea.
+Known for having an earthy and spicy feel, this strain is a mix of THC and CBD goodness (25%, 1%), that will definitely calm your body down sending you off for a good night’s sleep.
+Due to its potent effects, Critical Kush is perfect for combating stress, chronic pain, depression, and injuries which are all associated with sleep apnea.

 Final Thoughts About Cannabis and Sleep Apnea

-Sleep Apnea isn’t a condition that should be untreated.
-Apart from leading to different health issues, it is also responsible for lowering the performance of your day to day capabilities and can seriously impact your lifestyle as well as your health.
+Sleep Apnea isn’t a condition that should be left untreated.
+Apart from leading to different health issues, it is also responsible for lowering your performance in day to day capabilities and can seriously impact your lifestyle as well as your health.

-We hope that these 5 cannabis strains provide some relief and if you have any other recommendations be sure to share them with us on our Facebook Page or in the comments below.
+We hope that these 5 cannabis strains for sleep apnea provide you with some relief.
+If you have any other recommendations, be sure to share them with us on our Facebook Page or in the comments below.